 - The regulator will review all the evidence alongside your written response and will decide if the case needs to be sent to a hearing or a tribunal.

 This process can be an extremely challenging one for those under investigation, interrupting your day-to-day business as you are required to assist in the investigation by providing documents, attending interviews and offering responses to allegations made against you.
 Instructing a solicitor experienced in dealing with regulatory and disciplinary investigations can offer you peace of mind at a stressful time.
 You will have someone working on your behalf to ensure that your case is prepared in a comprehensive manner, ensuring that all relevant arguments are made on your behalf, as well as keeping you properly informed on the progress of the investigation.

 Expert Regulatory & Disciplinary Investigation Advice in Sheffield

 Wilford Smith’s solicitors will provide you with a service that is exceptionally strategic and results driven, ensuring that you are given clear, straightforward and jargon-free advice throughout any investigation.
 We understand how stressful it can be to come under investigation for your fitness to practise and we guarantee to fearlessly protect your livelihood and rights throughout any disciplinary process.

-Our Regulatory and Compliance Solicitors are based in Sheffield and London and serve clients throughout England and Wales.
+Our Regulatory and Compliance Solicitors are based in Sheffield and serve clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.